yuhangc9321/haxe-independent-study/README.md

-# Haxe Independent Study
+# Preface
-In the senior year of my software engineering course, students are directed to study a topic of their choice.
+In the senior year of my software engineering course, students are directed to learn a topic of their choice through an independent study.
-I chose to learn Haxe, a progamming language.
+I chose to study Haxe, a progamming language.

 # Table of Contents